How to Make Your Substack Posts Perform Better

 In my experience, publications with few subscribers usually have much higher open rates than those with many, and open rates gradually fall as subscriber numbers increase.

-Email open rate metrics are not an exact science.
-Some email inboxes now hide email open counts from senders like Substack, which makes open rates inaccurate.
-This means it’s less important to pay attention to the actual figures, and more important to look for larger trends.
+Important: Email open rate metrics are not an exact science.
+Some email inboxes now hide email open counts from senders like Substack, which makes open rate stats inaccurate.
+This means it’s unhelpful to obsess over the numbers and more important to use them as a comparative tool, and to spot larger trends.

 What can we learn from open rates?